Sharpen your grilling skills! These 10 simple tips for grilling burgers and steaks will help you cook juicier, tastier meat.

 Thanks to the Ohio Beef Council for sponsoring this post!

 It’s long been a goal of mine to learn how to grill a better burger–and a better steak, which I inevitably overcook.
-So I was thrilled to pick up a slew of tips (ie: learn what I was doing wrong, which was all the things).
+So I was thrilled to pick up tips and learn what I was doing wrong.
+Which was all the things.

 10 Tips for Grilling Burgers and Steaks